sanjaykanzariya/sanjaykanzariya/README.md

 - 👋 Hi, I’m @sanjaykanzariya
 - 👀 I’m interested in Machine Learning and Data Science.
 I also like to do coding in Python.
-- 🌱 I’m currently learning Machine Learning.
+- 🌱 I’m currently learning Machine Learning, AWS/Azure Cloud Computing, and DevOps.
-- 💞️ I’m looking to collaborate on Machine Learning projects.
+- 💞️ I’m looking to collaborate on Machine Learning, DevOps projects.
 - 📫 You can reach out to me via sanjaykanzariya1287@gmail.com

 <!---